 If you have more than one job at a time or are married filing jointly and have a working spouse, you should fill out the Multiple Jobs Worksheet.

-Add 2a and 2b together for a total value in 2c.
+- Add 2a and 2b together to find the total value for 2c.

-3. Using the highest paying job, enter the number of yearly pay periods.
+- Line 3: Using the highest-paying job, enter the number of yearly pay periods.
 For jobs that pay weekly, enter 52; for jobs that pay every other week, enter 26; and for jobs that pay monthly, enter 12.
-Put the number on line 3.

 Complete the Deductions Worksheet only if you plan to itemize your deductions or claim certain credits on your income tax return.
 You won’t need to do this if you plan on claiming a standard deduction on your income tax return.

-1. Put the estimated amount of your 2020 itemized deductions on line 1.
+- Line 1: Put the estimated amount of your itemized deductions on line 1.
 This number can include: